-This is a pilot phase, open label, non-randomized study for the treatment of ARDS in patients infected with COVID-19.
-Subjects will be enrolled and treated with one dose of mesenchymal stem cells and follow-up will occur 90 days post-treatment.
+This is a pilot phase, open label, non-randomized study for the treatment of ARDS inpatients infected with COVID-19.
+Subjects will be enrolled and treated with one dose ofmesenchymal stem cells and follow-up will occur 90 days post-treatment.

-A Study of Mesenchymal Stem Cells as a treatment in Patients with Acute Respiratory Distress
+A Study of Mesenchymal Stem Cells as a treatment in Patients with Acute Respiratory

-study center.
+with a single study center.

-The current pandemic caused by the novel virus SARS-CoV-2 has lead to a health care crisis
+The current pandemic caused by the novel virus SARS-CoV-2 has lead to a health care

-dealing with a disrupted infrastructure in health care and imminent economic downfall to an
+countries are dealing with a disrupted infrastructure in health care and imminent

-extent that has not been seen in recent years.
-COVID-19 has lead to a large number of deaths
+economic downfall to an extent that has not been seen in recent years.
+COVID-19 has lead

-in several countries, and Mexico has not been an exception.
-Availability of supplies,
+to a large number of deaths in several countries, and Mexico has not been an exception.

-hospital space and equipment for mechanical ventilation are running critically low, and it
+Availability of supplies, hospital space and equipment for mechanical ventilation are

-has been a challenge for hospitals coping with severe clinical symptoms in COVID-19.
-This
+running critically low, and it has been a challenge for hospitals coping with severe

-disease is characterized by pneumonia, fever, cough and occasional diarrhea, and the severity
+clinical symptoms in COVID-19.
+This disease is characterized by pneumonia, fever, cough

-has been largely attributed to the high affinity of the virus to Angiotensin-Converting
+and occasional diarrhea, and the severity has been largely attributed to the high

-Enzyme 2 (ACE2) as the main receptor, and the Type II Transmembrane Serine Protease TMPRSS2
+affinity of the virus to Angiotensin-Converting Enzyme 2 (ACE2) as the main receptor, and

-as the main host protease that mediates S protein activation on primary target cells in the
+S protein activation on primary target cells in the lung and small intestine.

 Many agencies and professional societies are working worldwide in developing treatment

-guidelines to care for patients with COVID-19, since the present treatments are supportive
+guidelines to care for patients with COVID-19, since the present treatments are

-opinion, the use of an array of drugs approved for other indications, as well as multiple
+evidence and expert opinion, the use of an array of drugs approved for other indications,

-investigational agents that are being studied.
-Lately, Remdesivir, a novel small-molecule
+as well as multiple investigational agents that are being studied.
+Lately, Remdesivir, a

-adenine nucleotide analogue antiviral drug that has shown efficacy against Ebola virus in
+novel small-molecule adenine nucleotide analogue antiviral drug that has shown efficacy

-rhesus monkeys has shown improvement in patients with oxygen support.
-The focus of the
+against Ebola virus in rhesus monkeys has shown improvement in patients with oxygen

-research for a cure of COVID-19 has been centered on the individual's response in an
+support.
+The focus of the research for a cure of COVID-19 has been centered on the

-immunological context, where an over activation of the immune response can cause a production
+individual's response in an immunological context, where an over activation of the immune

-of a large quantity of inflammatory molecules resulting in a cytokine storm with severe
+response can cause a production of a large quantity of inflammatory molecules resulting

-physiological consequences.
-The cytokine storm induces an increase in inflammatory proteins
+in a cytokine storm with severe physiological consequences.
+The cytokine storm induces an

-that results in edema, improper oxygen exchange, acute respiratory distress syndrome (ARDS),
+increase in inflammatory proteins that results in edema, improper oxygen exchange, acute

-other organ damage and secondary infection.
-In recent studies, mesenchymal stem cells (MSCs)
+respiratory distress syndrome (ARDS), other organ damage and secondary infection.
+In

-have proven to decrease the hyper inflammatory response in the lungs, leading to a steady
+inflammatory response in the lungs, leading to a steady recovery in patients with ARDS.

-recovery in patients with ARDS.
-The use of umbilical cord mesenchymal stem cells (UC-MSCs)
+The use of umbilical cord mesenchymal stem cells (UC-MSCs) may prove a potential

-may prove a potential effective measure for the treatment of the cytokine storm induced by
+effective measure for the treatment of the cytokine storm induced by COVID-19.

 A step forward in a treatment strategy for the novel virus infection in humans would be